FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/billingaccountname.md

 A Billing Account Name is a display name assigned to a [*billing account*](#glossary:billing-account). *Billing accounts* are commonly used for scenarios like grouping based on organizational constructs, invoice reconciliation and cost allocation strategies.

-The BillingAccountName column MUST be present in the billing data.
+The BillingAccountName column MUST be present in the billing data and MUST NOT be null when the provider supports assigning a display name for the *billing account*.
 This column MUST be of type String.
-The BillingAccountName MUST NOT be null if a display name can be assigned to a *billing account*.
 BillingAccountName MUST be unique within a customer when a customer has more than one *billing account*.

 See [Appendix: Grouping constructs for resources or services](#groupingconstructsforresourcesorservices) for details and examples of the different grouping constructs supported by FOCUS.